 Green tea

 Green tea has been shown to help relieve bad breath naturally.
-Green tea contains polyphenols.
-These polyphenols provide antibacterial protection.
-Furthermore, green tea provides a deodorant action to reduce bad breath.
-For best results drink three to five cups of tea each day.
+It contains polyphenols, which provide antibacterial protection.
+Furthermore, green tea acts as a deodorant.
+For best results, drink three to five cups of tea each day.
 If you do not like tea, you can take an EGCG polyphenol supplement.

 Probiotics